🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 Bottom watering; soil sucks up water from tray.
 Works best with nursery pots.

 4) Fertilizer: succulents don’t need fertilizer but can grow a little bigger/faster with it.
-Use any balanced fertilizer diluted to 1/4 the label strength once a month in the brighter months or with grow lights.
+Use any balanced fertilizer diluted to 1/4 the label strength once a month in the bright months or with grow lights.
 With fertilizer, more is not better; too much can damage or weaken plants.
-Organic fertilizers can also be used, but chemical fertilizers typically give better results for potted indoor plants.
+Organic fertilizers can also be used, but chemical fertilizers typically give better results for potted plants.
 Do not fertilize in winter unless you use grow lights.

 My potting media and tools.
 Pumice for mixing, 70/30 haworthia mix & 50/50 general mix.